The Confident Lire en Français

 A few pastry makers, always in search of some unique recipes, sounded worried by the fact that their direct competitors may have been informed of this historical pie.

-We may come back and visit one day, and we may find the Confident showcased in the windows of a few bakeries, and why not even in the Inventory of Centre’s region culinary heritage one day…
+We may come back and visit one day, and we may find The Confident showcased in the windows of a few bakeries, and why not even in the Inventory of Centre’s region culinary heritage…

 Going back home